mohakbhardwaj/mjmpc/README.md

 [2] `set_sim_state_fn`: sets the state of simulation environments.

-However, if you wish to use our GymEnvWrapper, it expects the environment to have a few additional functions implemented
+However, if you wish to use our GymEnvWrapper, it expects the environment to have a few additional functions implemented such as

+[1] `set_env_state`: Sets the state of the environment

+[2] `get_env_state`: Returns the current state of the environment

-<span style="color:red">TODO: Add details.
-Currently can be seen from reacher_env.py in envs folder</span>
+Please look at hre Currently can be seen from `envs/reacher_env.py` for an example environment.

 ## Control Parameters